natimati/Portfolio/README.md

 ## Introduction:

 We are Beata & Natalia, and this is our portfolio web!
-We’ve been friends since hight school.
-We’ve always loved creating  projects together.
-A year ago we discover a new passion - designing web apps.
+We’ve been friends since high school.
+We always loved creating  projects together.
+A year ago we've discovered a new passion - web apps design.
 That’s how we started our jouney with UX/UI design and coding.
-We’re glad that you visit us!
+We’re glad that you have visited us!

 ## Used technologies: